lerenn/asyncapi-codegen/README.md

 //
 // You just have to give a function that match the signature of the callback and
+// then process the received message.
+//
+// The `done` argument is true when the subscription is closed.
+It can be used to
-// then process the received message. func (ac *AppController) SubscribeHello(fn func(msg HelloMessage, done bool)) error
+// cleanup resources, such as channels. func (ac *AppController) SubscribeHello(fn func(msg HelloMessage, done bool)) error

 // UnsubscribeHello will unsubscribe only the subscription on the "hello" channel.